Real Madrid winger Vazquez suffers calf injury

-Real Madrid winger Lucas Vazquez is facing a spell out of action with a calf injury.

-The 28-year-old missed the 3-1 victory over Eibar on Sunday as Madrid made a winning return to LaLiga following the coronavirus-enforced break.
+The 28-year-old missed the 3-1 victory over Eibar on Monday (AEST) as Madrid made a winning return to LaLiga following the coronavirus-enforced break.

 The club confirmed Vazquez has a soleus injury, having trained away from the first-team squad at Valdebebas on Monday.